-Response: The purpose of the Statewide Transition Plan is to describe how the state will bring all pre-existing 1915(c) and 1915(i) programs into compliance with the home and community-based settings requirements at 42 CFR §441.301(c)(4)(5) and § 441.710(a)(1)(2).
+Response: The purpose of the Statewide Transition Plan is to describe how the state will bring all pre-existing 1915(c) and 1915(i) programs into compliance with the home and communitybased settings requirements at 42 CFR §441.301(c)(4)(5) and \$441.710(a)(1)(2).
 CMS provided a HCBS Basic Element Review Tool for Statewide Transition Plans Version 1.0 to describe the level of detail required for the Statewide Transition Plan.
-The Division of Medicaid used this review tool to ensure that the required level of detail was present in the Revised Statewide Transition Plan in order to successfully bring all pre-existing 1915(c) and 1915(i) programs into compliance with the home and community-based settings requirements o The plan is not clear as to whether any of the compilations of information, such as the compilations of self-assessment results, assignment of providers to categories, or written report of findings, will be available to the public.
-We believe that they should be.
+The Division of Medicaid used this review tool to ensure that the required level of detail was present in the Revised Statewide Transition Plan in order to successfully bring all pre-existing 1915(c) and 1915(i) programs into compliance with the home and community-based settings requirements.
+The next statement written in the plan to never come to fruition is as follows: The plan is not clear as to whether any of the compilations of information, such as the compilations of self-assessment results, assignment of providers to categories, or written report of findings, will be available to the public.
 It is important that such information be transparent, so that the public can offer the State information as to the accuracy of the conclusions.
-There should be similar transparency in regard to the plans of correction.
-The disability community has direct experience with and knowledge of these settings and how they operate on a day-to-day basis, often from the perspective of the participants.
-We ask that the state make the assessment results and information publicly available, and that it provide a period of public comment so the community may offer information as to the accuracy of the classification of the settings or other information.
+There should be similar September 1, 2021 transparency in regard to the plans of correction.
+The disability community has direct experience and knowledge of these settings and how they operate on a day-to-day basis, often from the perspective of the participants.
+DRMS asks that the state make the assessment results and information publicly available, and that it provide a period of public comment so the community may offer information as to the accuracy of the classification of the settings or other information.
 There should be similar transparency in regard to the plans of correction.
 We also request that any determination that a setting should be submitted to heightened scrutiny be publicly posted, along with information providing the justification for this decision.
 The community should be allowed to comment on this information and decision before it is submitted to CMS for heightened scrutiny.